 The Insurance and Reinsurance Law Review: Malta

-In recent years, the financial services single regulator, the Malta Financial Services Authority (MFSA), has introduced a number of innovative corporate structures, including protected cell companies, incorporated cell companies and reinsurance special purpose vehicles set up either as stand-alone structures or as cells of securitisation cell companies.
+In recent years, the financial services single regulator, the Malta Financial Services Authority (MFSA), has introduced a number of innovative corporate structures, including protected cell companies, incorporated cell companies and reinsurance special purpose vehicles.

 Following the United Kingdom's exit from the European Union, Malta is the only remaining EU Member State to offer protected cell legislation.2 A protected cell company (PCC) allows for the creation of separate and segregated cells.
 The individual cells do not have separate legal personality and business is written through the PCC.
 This allows each cell to utilise the PCC's passport licence to write business directly throughout the European Union.
 The legal segregation of the cells means that the assets and liabilities of each cell are ring-fenced from each other, with each cell having a distinct pool of assets and liabilities that remain separate from the assets and liabilities of other cells and from the core of the PCC.
 A cell is only required to satisfy its own notional solvency capital requirements and the cells are not required to individually satisfy the minimum capital requirements that can be satisfied by the PCC as a whole.
 Also, there may be situations where a PCC may permit its cell or cells to utilise a part of the excess capital held by the core to meet their capital requirements under the EU Solvency II regime (Solvency II).